josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-instagram.md

 Zuckerberg has also refused to acknowledge that the president threatening violent military action against US citizens—let alone citizens who are exercising their constitutional right to protest—is problematic, or to do almost anything about all but the most blatantly violent, racist, hateful or even outright fake posts from just about any source, let alone those in power.

-<Callout class="former-highlight">Misinformation is not a two-way street, and it is not to be treated as mere opinion.
+<Callout>Misinformation is not a two-way street, and it is not to be treated as mere opinion.
 To side with the right to spread falsehood unchecked is to side with racism, bigotry, anti-science, and any other cause benefited by a lack of context and&nbsp;truth.</Callout>

 Time and again, Facebook's leadership has failed to demonstrate any substantial interest whatsoever in ensuring their platform is not used for malicious intent.